trixi-framework/paper-2021-juliacon/pid_runs/README.md

     Riemann    = 22  !
 1: LF, 22:HLL, 32: ECKEP-Ranocha, 33: ESKEP-Ranocha
     !VolumeFlux = 32  !
 0: standard DG, 1: standard DG metric dealiased, 32:ECKEP-Ranocha
     ```
-    This sets the numerical surface flux to use the HLL flux and disables the numerical volume flux (as it
+    This sets the numerical surface flux to use the HLL Riemann solver and disables the numerical volume flux (as it
     is not present in the weak form DG solver).
   - For the flux differencing form DG solver, compressible Euler equations PID setup change lines 38 and 39 of
     `fluxo_parameter_euler_pid.ini` to be